☀ University of York · BloombergNEF · Ember · REPD 2025 — Research Validated

 <5%

-Ground coverage from VBPV posts — versus 40–50% blocked by TMPV racking
+Ground coverage from VBPV posts — versus 40–50% blocked by TBPV racking

 Riaz et al. (2021), IEEE Journal of Photovoltaics